CS Containers Cambridge

 Quick answer

-A used 20ft shipping container costs between £950 and £1,500 delivered in the UK.
-A new one-trip 20ft costs £1,550–£2,200.
-For 40ft: used from £1,200, new from £1,800.
-Prices depend on condition, size, and your delivery distance from our Kent yard.
+A used 20ft (Grade A) shipping container costs from £1,250 delivered in the UK.
+A new one-trip 20ft costs from £1,850.
+For 40ft: used from £1,450, new from £2,950.
+Prices depend on condition, size, and your delivery distance from the dispatching depot.

 UK Shipping Container Price Guide 2026